Power Girl: Infinite Crisis

-JSA Classified: Power Trip
+JSA: Classified – Power Trip

 The Psycho-Pirate shows Kara multiple versions of her origin in an effort to drive her insane.
 Eventually, he reveals the truth: Power Girl is a survivor of Krypton from the dimension which contained the pre-Crisis Earth-Two.

 The other survivors

 In the "Infinite Crisis" storyline, Kal-L himself returns to the post-Crisis DC Universe after breaking down the walls of the paradise dimension in which he, Lois Lane Kent (of Earth-Two), Alexander Luthor, Jr. (of Earth-Three), and Superboy-Prime (of Earth-Prime) had been living since the end of Crisis on Infinite Earths.
 Appalled by the rapidly deteriorating state of affairs on the contemporary Earth, their goal is to replace the post-Crisis Earth with a recreated Earth-Two.
 Kal-L's first order of business is to track down Power Girl and explain the events of the original Crisis to her.
 Kal-L also reiterates her pre-Crisis history as his cousin.
 A touch from the ailing Lois of Earth-Two inexplicably restores Power Girl's memories of pre-Crisis Earth-Two.

 Soon after this revelation, Power Girl is confronted by Superboy-Prime, who renders her unconscious.
-She is attached to a ”tuning fork”, a device controlled by Alex Luthor whose purpose is to bring back the multiple Earths.
-Alex Luthor and Psycho Pirate coerce Black Adam (who is also attached to the machine) into saying "SHAZAM!", and use the now-raw magical energy to power the tower.
+She is attached to a "tuning fork", a device controlled by Alex Luthor whose purpose is to bring back the multiple Earths.
+Alex Luthor and Psycho-Pirate coerce Black Adam (who is also attached to the machine) into saying "SHAZAM!", and use magical energy to power the tower.
 After the reappearance of the created Earth-Two, everyone associated with that Earth is transported onto it (although Power Girl remains on New Earth because of her proximity to the tower).

 After being brought to the barren created Earth-Two by Kal-L, Lois Lane Kent collapses and dies.
 A violent confrontation between the two Supermen ensues, at the end of which Kal-L comes to the realization that this created Earth-Two had not been a perfect world, since "a perfect earth doesn't need a Superman."

-Power Girl is freed by Wonder Girl and Kon-El, and joins them in fighting Superboy-Prime and Alex Luthor.
+Power Girl is freed by Wonder Girl and Conner Kent, and joins them in fighting Superboy-Prime and Alex Luthor.
 During a savage battle on Mogo, Superboy-Prime beats Kal-L to death and is later subdued by Kal-El.
-Power Girl is brought to Mogo by the Green Lantern Corps just in time to bid a tearful farewell to her dying cousin.
+Power Girl is brought to Mogo by the Green Lantern Corps just in time to bid a farewell to her dying cousin.